rcedgar/usearch12/README.md

 Usearch implements several popular biological sequence search and clustering algorithms, including USEARCH, UCLUST, UPARSE, UCHIME, UNOISE and SINTAX.

 Version 12 is the first open-source version of usearch.
-Compared to earlier versions, functionality which is well covered by other open-source projects has been removed.
+Compared to earlier versions, functionality which is sufficiently covered by other open-source projects has been removed.
 In particular, there is no support for OTU table manipulation or diversity analysis which is well supported by other tools such as [QIIME](https://qiime2.org/) and [DADA2](https://benjjneb.github.io/dada2/).
 The goal here is to simplify the package as much as reasonably possible to encourage collaborators to join the open-source project.

 ### Documentation